"My parents won't buy me a dog."

 - The Oh Yeah!
 Cartoons short Zoey's Zoo involves a little girl who keeps tons of animals in her own personal "zoo," because her parents (or at least her mother, whom we only ever see) never caved in to her desire for a little brother.
 Doesn't stop her from asking about it incessantly, though.

 - Littlefoot in at least one of the The Land Before Time sequels has shown interest in wanting a sibling.
 It doesn't help that he's one of the only main characters in the entire series (except for Chomper) to be an only child.
 He DID get a stepbrother when his long-absent father Bron returned in the tenth film, and at Littlefoot's urging, adopted Shorty, a brachiosaurus who had come to view Bron as a father.

 - Once on The Simpsons Bart, upset about being the Out Numbered Sibling, tries to trick his parents into having another baby.
-Eventually Marge confronts him about what's going on and explains that she and Homer only wanted 3 kids, and even if they did have another baby, it might be a girl.
+Eventually Marge confronts him about what's going on and, while she does feel sorry for Bart, explains that she and Homer are fine with just three kids, and adds that even if she and Homer did end up having another baby, it could end up being another girl instead of a boy (which leads to Bart having a fantasy about having three sisters).
 Bart winds up going to the orphanage and temporarily adopting a brother instead.